Finance Your Franchise

 After you've determined the extent of financing available from the franchisor, make a working list of all other available sources of capital.
 Most sharp operators use the following sequence of contacts: friends and relatives, home mortgages, veterans' loans, bank loans, SBA loans and finance companies.

-Often, banks that aren't willing to work with you based on your financial profile become more amenable if you suggest working with an SBA loan guarantee; these loans are guaranteed up to 90 percent by the SBA.
+Often, banks that aren't willing to work with you based on your financial profile become more amenable if you suggest working with an SBA loan guarantee.
 Small businesses simply submit a loan application to the lender for initial review, and if the lender finds the application acceptable, it forwards the application and its credit analysis to the nearest SBA office.
 After SBA approval, the lender closes the loan and disburses the funds; the borrower makes loan payments to the lender.

-Some franchisors report being approached by financial brokers--historically more interested in big deals--to put together large pools of money using SBA and private funds.
+Some franchisors report being approached by financial brokers — historically more interested in big deals — to put together large pools of money using SBA and private funds.
 These funds would be available to franchisees through the franchisors like a trust fund.
-Groups of smaller banks with funds to invest would contribute to the fund from all over the country.

 Other options would be to take out a home-equity line of credit or a second mortgage on your home.
-Be careful when utilizing this type of financing, however.
+However, be careful when utilizing this type of financing.
 The home-equity line of credit and a second mortgage are secured by your home.
 If you can't repay the amount you finance using this source, you risk losing your home.

-You can also use assets such as stocks, bonds, and mutual funds to secure a loan as long as they're not part of a qualified plan like an IRA profit-sharing plan.
-Also, if you are over age 59 and have a lot of money tied up in an IRA, you could use it for part of your financing requirements.
+You can also use assets such as stocks, bonds and mutual funds to secure a loan as long as they're not part of a qualified plan like an IRA profit-sharing plan.
 Although you'll have to pay taxes on the amount used, not to mention suffer the loss of income from interest, it can be a good financing tool.

 Tips to Consider

-More important, remember that the price of a franchise doesn't always reflect the actual cost of the business itself.
-Additional costs can include down payments on the land, building, equipment, fixtures and signs, and can cover inventory, leasehold improvements, training, opening promotional costs, administrative costs and even sales commissions.
+Also, remember that the price of a franchise doesn't always reflect the actual cost of the business itself.
+Additional costs can include down payments on the land, building, equipment, inventory, leasehold improvements, training, opening promotional costs, administrative costs and even sales commissions.

 Be sure you understand the requirements of your cash investment.
 You will need a "pillow" of working capital to properly guide the business through its ups and downs.
 If you do your homework thoroughly, and remember that financing a business is the most important sale you'll ever make, then you'll be head and shoulders above the competition.